 Austrian-American psychiatrist, physician and social activist Leo Kanner first coined the term “infantile autism” in 1943, however the symptoms of autism were identified and documented as far back as the 1700s.

-Like Family is on a activity to end loneliness due to disability, illness or ageing.
-We put the choice and control in the hands of our members, and have carefully-screened Social Carers with a wide range of skills located throughout the greater Sydney region, Newcastle and the Central Coast of NSW for you to choose from.
+Like Family is on a mission to end loneliness due to disability, illness or ageing.
+We put the choice and control in the hands of our members, and have carefully-screened Social Carers with a wide range of skills located throughout NSW, Victoria and Queensland.
 Sign up now if you or a loved one has Autism and would like some companionship over the summer break.
-Like Family has an affordable flat rate of $40 per hour including weekends and public holidays, and matches members and Social Carers based on values and interests to allow for genuine companionship and long-lasting friendships to form.
+Like Family matches members and Social Carers based on values and interests to allow for genuine companionship and long-lasting friendships to form.